 – a gourmet’s cool choice

 If you are looking to produce a delicious fish that grows well in cool water then a trout aquaponics system should be at the top of your list.
-It’s culture is well established throughout the World, including the UK.
+The culture of trout is well established throughout the World, particularly so in the UK.
 Young fish for stocking are available all year.
 Trout nutrition is now well understood.
 There are ample suppliers of excellent and convenient pelleted feed.

 Main species and breeds